-I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing China's foreign aid.
-First, using contractor-level data, I find that the regime allocates foreign aid projects to help maintain political stability: aid projects are awarded to state-owned firms in Chinese prefectures hit by social unrest, increasing employment and political stability.
-Second, I show that this strategy to manage domestic unrest affects the global allocation of Chinese aid, since state-owned firms pursue projects in countries where they have prior connections.
-Finally, I document that foreign aid triggered by domestic unrest does not affect political instability in recipient countries on average.
+I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing China’s foreign aid.
+First, using contractor-level data, I document how the regime uses foreign aid projects to help maintain domestic stability: aid projects are awarded to state-owned firms in Chinese prefectures hit by social unrest, increasing employment and future political stability.
+Second, I find that this strategy to manage domestic unrest affects the global allocation of Chinese aid, since state-owned firms pursue projects in countries where they have prior connections.

 *Media coverage: Project Syndicate, US-China Today, VoxDev*